iotaledger/introduction-docs/docs/guides/exchange_guide.md

     console.log("Check your message on https://explorer.iota.org/crysalis/message/", node_response.id)
 ```

 The full function signature is `SyncedAccount.send(address, amount[, options])`.
-Default options are perfectly fine and do the job done, however additional options can be provided if needed, such as `remainderValueStrategy`:
+Default options are perfectly fine and do the job done, however additional options can be provided, such as `remainderValueStrategy`:
-* changeAddress(): Send the remainder value to an internal address
+* `changeAddress`: Send the remainder value to an internal address
-* reuseAddress(): Send the remainder value to its original address
+* `reuseAddress`: Send the remainder value back to its original address

 `SyncedAccount.send()` function returns a `wallet message` that fully describes the given transaction.
 Especially `messageId` can later be used for checking a confirmation status.
 Individual messages related to the given account can be obtained via `account.listMessages()` function.

+Please note, when sending tokens, a [dust protection](dev_guide.html#dust-protection) mechanism should be considered.